 - i.
 Maintain system configuration and integrations - ii.
 Manage payroll team and Business Analyst with input from Payroll Services (hiring, evaluation, priorities) - iii.
 Lead and participate in weekly Workday payroll conference calls - iv.
 SCS support on payroll processing days will be available until payroll has successfully completed and during normal business hours all other days - v.
 Ad-Hoc reporting requests and support - vi.
 Provide testing plan and resources for Workday updates - vii.
 Ensure that incomplete configurations not delivered at go-live are completed using adequate consulting and SCS resources (i.e. academic pay and PERS) - viii.
 Provide testing plan for Workday releases that impact the payroll business process - ix.
 Initial testing of all business process changes, integration changes and new releases to insure these changes are working as intended - x.
 Review and communicate impact from Workday release notes - xi.
-Implement and document policies and procedures for managing incoming and outgoing integrations and provide those documents to all payroll business process participants listed in this document - c.
+Implement and document policies and procedures for managing incoming and outgoing integrations and provide those documents to all payroll business process participants listed in this document - xii.
+Activate state tax tables for remote work locations when needed and establish the new deduction codes for unemployment and workers' compensation with 14 days of being notified by NSHE Payroll Services of the need c.
 Campus Human Resources